engbakhtmuhammad/MAD-LABS/README.md

   - Integration of external packages and services

 ### Design Tools and Mockups
-Use **Photopea** and the provided template files to create mockups for your project.
+Use <a href="https://www.photopea.com">**Photopea**</a> and the provided template files to create mockups for your project.
 Mockups should include:

 1. A screenshot of the app’s UI designed in the mockup template.
-2. A brief explanation of your app’s design and flow.
+2. A brief explanation of your app’s design and flow if possible.

 ### Video Demo
 Create a **video demonstration** of your app, showcasing all its features and functionality.